-(a) If requested by subject landowners, an application for an ALR block exclusion as per Figure 2 may be supported.
+(a) An ALR block exclusion as per Figure 3 may be generally supported.

-Figure 2: Spillimacheen Proposed ALR Exclusion Area
+Figure 3: Spillimacheen Proposed ALR Exclusion Area

-(b) If requested by subject landowners, an application for an ALR block exclusion within the Wilmer Development Node identified on Schedule D1 may be supported.
+(a) An ALR block exclusion within the Wilmer Development Node identified on Schedule D1 may be generally supported.

-(a) Application for an ALR exclusion may considered in conjunction with the development of a comprehensive plan for the overall development of District Lots 9047, 7574 and 10717.
+(a) ALR exclusion may be generally supported in conjunction with the development of a comprehensive plan for the overall development of District Lots 9047, 7574 and 10717.